Klevry/klevr/README.md

 .
 ├── README.md                   // This Screen as you see. :)
 ├── docker-compose.yml          // Kickstarter: Bootstraping by docker-compose
-├── Dockerfile                  // Directory for docker image build │   ├── libvirt
+├── Dockerfiles                  // Directory for docker image build │   ├── libvirt
 │   └── manager                 // Actual binary file of manager will be move to this link directory for the docker build ├── assets